goblivend/Advent-of-code/README.md

 The Bash solutions might not be coming this week but later when I'll have time

+### Day11:
+This puzzle was nice, even without a lot of sleep I managed to do it. (though I can't seem to write the readme)

+The Bash solutions might not be coming this week but later when I'll have time

 (thx to Sheinxy for the README template)